CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1976 - The Melville I. and Gloria Haupt Residence, 43 Gilberts Path, Amagansett NY.
 Top right photo by Norman McGrath.
 Featured in Architectural Record Houses of 1979.
 Structural engineer; Geiger-Berger; HVAC, Thomas Polise; built by Lazslo Girhiny and Samuel Haupt.
 Sold in 2014 to Benjamin Solomon/Gilberts Path LLC.
 Renovated by Worrell Yeung.
 Sold in 2021 to Singaton LLC.

 1976 - The Weitz House, 238 Dune Road, Quogue NY.
-Featured in: Architectural Record, September 1979; GA Houses 6.
+Featured in Architectural Record, September 1979; GA Houses 6.
 B/W photos by Norman McGrath.
 Built by Harold Reeve and Son; mechanical engineer, Thomas Polise; structural engineer, Geiger Berger.
-Sold to Franne and William Weinberg.
+Sold in 2011 to Franne and William Weinberg, still owners as of 2024.
 Has been modified.

 1977 - The Richard and Thea Benenson House, 95 Greenhaven Road, Rye NY.
 Commissioned 1976.
 Project architect, Peter Szilagyi.
 Won a AIANY Design Award.
 Featured in Architectural Record Houses of 1980.
 Built by Pasden Construction; structural, Geiger-Berger; HVAC, Thomas Polise.
 According to Richard Benenson, the house had no closets but had dressing rooms customized to the owners' clothes.
 Sold in early 1980s to Michael Silberkleit.
 Pool added later.
 There have been other renovations.
-Sold in 2015 to Nina Lawrence and Don Remsky.
+Sold in 2015 to Nina Lawrence and Don Remsky, still owners as of 2024.

 1977 - The Stephen and Nan Swid Apartment Renovation, aka Swid Apartment I, 635 Park Avenue, New York NY.
 3400 sf.
 Project architect, Peter Szilagyi.
 Color photo by Norman McGrath.
 Renovated again in 1983 by Gwathmey Siegel, aka Swid Apartment II, bottom photo by Paul Warchol.
 Featured in Progressive Architecture, June 1985.
 Status unknown.